piotrwitek/typesafe-actions/README.md

 ### - side-effects with `redux-observable`

-Use `isActionOf` function to use action creator function to filter actions and to narrow (discriminate) union type of `RootAction` to a specific action(s) down the stream.
+Use `isActionOf` function to use action-creator function to filter actions and to narrow (discriminate) union type of `RootAction` to a specific action(s) down the stream.

 ```ts
 import { isActionOf } from 'typesafe-actions';